 Monthly newsletter from our top economic minds that provides a timely, topical outlook on stocks, fixed income and currencies.

 Bi-monthly newsletter, featuring articles on growing, protecting and preserving your assets.

 1 Diversification is a tool that may be used in an effort to manage risk and enhance returns.
 However, it does not guarantee a profit or protect against a loss in a declining market.
 It also cannot eliminate the risk of fluctuating prices and uncertain returns.

 2 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 In California, HSI conducts insurance business as HSBC Securities Insurance Services.
 License #: OE67746.
 HSI is an affiliate of HSBC Bank USA, N.A.
-Whole life, universal life, term life and health insurance products are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly owned subsidiary of HSBC Bank USA, N.A.
+Whole life, universal life and term life are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly owned subsidiary of HSBC Bank USA, N.A.
 Products and services may vary by state and are not available in all states.
 California license #: OD36843.

 |Investment, Annuity and Insurance Products:|

 |ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES||ARE NOT FDIC INSURED||ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES||MAY LOSE VALUE|